 Birth asphyxiation can lead to the following conditions and injuries:

 - Organ damage

-If your doctor or nurse failed to provide proper care and your child suffered from asphyxia as a result, a Hawaii birth injury lawyer at our firm can offer guidance and assistance.
+If your doctor or nurse failed to provide proper care and your child suffered from asphyxia as a result, a Hawaii birth asphyxiation lawyer at our firm can offer guidance and assistance.
 Davis Levin Livingston can investigate your case to determine whether you have a valid malpractice claim and can take the necessary steps to pursue compensation for your child’s complete care.

 Call (808) 400-7517 to schedule a free consultation.
 The Hawaii birth asphyxiation attorneys at Davis Levin Livingston are committed to helping you and your child.